-From Saturday, May 4, through Tuesday, May 14, several USC Libraries locations will be open for extended hours to serve students studying for their final exams.
+From Saturday, December 7, through Tuesday, December 17, several USC Libraries locations will be open for extended hours to serve students studying for their final exams.
 Leavey Library will remain open for 24 hours, while Doheny Memorial Library and the Science and Engineering Library will be open daily from 8:00 a.m. until 2:00 a.m. the following morning.
-After the exam period, several libraries will be open for reduced hours as commencement activities take place.
-Please check the Library Hours page for the most current information.
-Click "View Exceptions" for exam period and commencement hours.
+After the exam period, several libraries will be open for reduced hours for the university's winter recess.
+All libraries will be closed on Saturday and Sunday, December 21-22, and again from Wednesday, December 25 through Wednesday, January 1.
+Please consult the Library Hours page for the most current information.

 In a recent story about the "Great Los Angeles Auto Show Fire of 1929," the New York Times linked to a photograph in the USC Digital Library's Dick Whittington Photography Collection.
 The 1930 image shows burned automobiles in the A-1 Auto Works yard in Los Angeles.
 It was recently digitized as part of a National Endowment for the Humanities-funded project.
 The story also mentions that the USC Libraries contributed photographs to historical display panels at the 2013 Los Angeles Auto Show, which closed Sunday.